-B. The proposed PUD includes the following elements:

-- 1. A phasing plan that indicates the tentative boundaries of each phase, the sequencing of the phases, the tentative configuration of lots in each phase, and a plan for the construction of all required city infrastructure in each phase. - 2.
+- B. The proposed PUD includes the following elements: - A phasing plan that indicates the tentative boundaries of each phase, the sequencing of the phases, the tentative configuration of lots in each phase, and a plan for the all required city infrastructure in each phase. - 2.
 Connectivity for streets and City utilities between each phase ensures the orderly and efficient construction of required public improvements among all phases. - 3.
 Each phase will have public improvement that meet the infrastructure capacity requirements for the development and meet the requirements of City Code and city design standards. - 4.
-Each phase is designed in such a manner that each phase supports the infrastructure requirements for the phased development as a whole.

-C. If the approval of a final development plan for a phase of a phased PUD requires the change of a boundary of a subsequent phase, or a change to the conditions of approval, the phasing plan for the preliminary development plan shall be modified prior to approval of the final development plan.

-D. If a phased PUD included creation of a subdivision, the application may be processed concurrently.

-E. PUDs approved for a multi-phased development may apply for final development plan approval by phase, in the following manner:

-- 1. The first phase of development shall apply for final development plan approval within two (2) years from the date of the preliminary development plan approval; - 2.
+Each phase is designed in such a manner that each phase supports the infrastructure requirements for the phased development as a whole. - C. If the approval of a final development plan for a phase of a phased PUD requires the change of a boundary of a subsequent phase, or a change to the conditions of approval, the phasing plan for the preliminary development plan shall be modified prior to approval of the final development plan. - D. If a phased PUD included creation of a subdivision, the application may be processed concurrently. - E. PUDs approved for a multi-phased development may apply for final development plan approval by phase, in the following manner: - 1.
+The first phase of development shall apply for final development plan approval within two (2) years from the date of the preliminary development plan approval; - 2.
 The second phase of development shall apply for final development plan approval within two (2) years after the final development plan approval of the first phase; - 3.
 Subsequent phases shall file for final development plan approval within two (2) years after the final development plan approval for the preceding phase, with all phases filed within eight (8) years of the preliminary development plan approval.

 The applicant has provided a phasing plan that includes three phases.
-The PUD phasing shall be completed within 8 years of preliminary PUD approval with each final development plan for a phase submitted within 2 years of each other.
-If final plat is not recorded by 2029 then the applicant shall update the TIA traffic counts to ascertain the intersections are operating within standards.
-The revised analysis shall be submitted with the final plat application for PC review and approval.
-[Condition 23]
+The phasing shall be completed within 8 years of preliminary PUD approval with each phase submitted within 2 years of each other.
+[Condition]